jbuenaseda/streeteasy_time_series/README.md

 ### ARIMA Model
 ![](/images/arima.png)
 <br />
-The ARIMA model (order = 1,0,1) had an RMSE score of 51.99 doing slightly better than the base model.
+The ARIMA model combines the auto-correlation function and the partial auto-correlation funciton with the number of times the data is differenced.
+This particular ARIMA model (order = 1,0,1) had an RMSE score of 51.99 doing slightly better than the base model.
 <br />
 <br />
 <br />